traefik/traefik/docs/configuration/tracing.md

   serviceName = "traefik"

   # Span name limit allows for name truncation in case of very long Frontend/Backend names
+  # This can prevent certain tracing providers to drop traces that exceed their length limits
   #
   # Default: 0 - no truncation will occur
   #